calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 * Get a YouTube Account
     * Create + Upload an unlisted video and share it with the group
 * Construct a workflow to share your action points and reflections with the group
-    * Actions points should have dates and expected results
+    * Actions points should have dates
-    * This needs to be a cumulative record-keeping solution for the year
+    * This should to be a cumulative record-keeping solution for the year

 Feel free to skip tasks if you have mastered them.
 I will expect you to be able to perform these skills from this point onwards.